vinc/vinc.cc/src/conlangs/faeke.html.md

 There is a specific word for that, but those are shorter and they also mean the name of a god which is interesting.

+### Reduplication

+- dream: sleep-sleep ("moemoea" is "dream" in Tahitian, Hawaiian, and Maori)

 ### Compound Words

 - sixteen: one-six